xiaoyuxie-vico/PyDimension/README.md

 Go to the folder called `tutorials` and run the jupyter notebook.

-We have posted an example to demonstrate how to discover dimensionally homogeneous differential equations in spring-mass-damping systems.
+- `discover_pde_from_data.ipynb`: discover dimensionless numbers and dimensionally homogeneous differential equations in spring-mass-damping systems.
+- `keyhole_example.ipynb`: discover dimensionless numbers and scaling laws based on experimental measurements.

 We will update other examples and simplify the codes in this repository.